Architectures - Feature Slices

 • For small projects with a limited codebase, vertical slices may introduce unnecessary complexity and overhead.
 In such cases, a simpler, flatter structure may be more suitable.

-Feature Slice example
+Feature Slice Example

 image features and layers